-This project is supported by a $1 million donation from Duke Energy, a $250,000 private donation, a Southeast Aquatic Resources Partnership Community-based Restoration Program grant, a NOAA Community-based Restoration Program grant, and several other smaller donations.
+This project was supported by a $1 million donation from Duke Energy, a $250,000 private donation, a Southeast Aquatic Resources Partnership Community-based Restoration Program grant, a NOAA Community-based Restoration Program grant, and several other smaller donations.

-- Salt- and flood-tolerant vegetation: monitoring growth and survivability of species In addition, the project leads are looking into how to monitor peat accumulation after the restoration of flow.
+- Vegetative Restoration: monitoring growth and survivability of salt- and flood-tolerant vegetation species; investigating how to monitor peat accumulation after the restoration of flow

-The project managers have engaged with local communities, fishermen, NGOs, state and federal agencies, and the general public to educate them on the project through public meetings, volunteer involvement, a sign at the demonstration project area for refuge visitors, and a fact sheet.
+The project managers engaged with local communities, fishermen, NGOs, state and federal agencies, and the general public to educate them on the project through public meetings, volunteer involvement, a sign at the demonstration project area for refuge visitors, and a fact sheet.

 Outcomes and Conclusions